 This poster show the end of an era, before the profession made the shift to dispensing drugs produced by large corporation and away from preparing plants for those in need of their medicinal properties.

-Amazon also has a more modern map available, World Map of Medicinal Plants.
+Amazon also has a more modern map available, World Map of Medicine Plants.

 Have you ever tried natural remedies at home?
 Have you ever wild harvested medicine?
 It is in everyone’s interest to know as much about this as possible!
 We hope you enjoyed learning about this map of medicinal plants – please continue reading about natural medicines if you find this topic to be of interest: